AlexanderMona/Hello-World/README.md

 ## Description

-This program was made as practice using GitHub by creating a sample repository [^1].
+This program was made as practice using GitHub by creating a sample repository[^1].
+I'm excited to start using GitHub for my analytics career going forward!

 [^1]: This is my first time using GitHub so bear with me!
-Explain here how you would run the program and what files need to be available.

 ## How to Run Program